2i2c-org/2i2c-org.github.io/content/jobs/_index.md

 However, it can also be challenging to work in a fully distributed fashion!
 We are constantly improving our team practices, but you should decide for yourself whether distributed work matches your preferences and working style.

-See [our Team Practices section in the Team Compass](https://team-compass.2i2c.org/en/latest/practices/index.html) for more information about how we coordinate.
+See [our Team Operations section in the Team Compass](https://compass.2i2c.org/en/latest/operations/index.html) for more information about how we coordinate and how we're structured.

 ### Common team time zones